Töten Beute o. Wirtsbaum durch Umklammerung/Einschlüsse in Mineralien

 Lichtspiel des Tigerauges/lebhaften Farben des Labradorfeldspats.

-common name for a number of tropical and subtropical plant species, including
+is the common name for a number of tropical and subtropical plant species,

 Ficus benghalensis